Arab Indonesians: Identity

 First generation immigrants are referred to as wulayātī or totok.
 They are a small minority of the Arab Indonesian population.
 The majority, muwallad, were born in Indonesia and may be of mixed heritage.

 Because of the lack of information, some Indonesian scholars have mistaken the Arabs of Indonesia as agents of Salafism and Wahhabism, as Azyumardi Azra depicted Indonesians of Arab descent as wishing to purge Indonesian Islam of its indigenous religious elements.
-Indonesian critics of Arab influence in Indonesia point to the founding of the radical group Jemaah Islamiyah (JI) and leadership of Laskar Jihad (LJ) by Indonesian Arabs.
+Indonesian critics of Arab influence in Indonesia point to the founding of the radical group Jemaah Islamiyah (JI) and leadership of Laskar Jihad (LJ) by Arab Indonesians.

 Distribution

 The majority of Arab Indonesians live in Java and Madura, usually in cities or relatively big towns such as Jakarta, Pekalongan, Cirebon, Surakarta, Kudus, Yogyakarta, Gresik, Pasuruan, or Surabaya.
 A sizeable population is also found in Sumatra (primarily in Palembang, and some in West Sumatra, North Sumatra, Riau, and Aceh).
 The earliest census figures that indicate the number of Hadhramis living in Dutch East Indies date from 1859, when it was found that there were 4,992 Arab Indonesians living in Java and Madura.
 The census of 1870 recorded a total of 12,412 Arab Indonesians (7,495 living in Java and Madura and the rest in other islands).
 In 1900, total number of Arab population 27,399, 44,902 in 1920, and 71,335 in 1930.
 Census data shows 87,066 people in 2000, and 87,227 people in 2005, who identified themselves as being of Arab ethnicity, representing 0.040% of the population.
 The number of Indonesians with partial Arab ancestry, who do not identify as Arab, is unknown.